-Each year the CCPP offers a diverse range of projects that may include cataloguing, documentation and digital access, preventative conservation, research and interpretation, exhibition development and significance assessment.
-New projects are developed and listed at the start of each year and along with position guides for each project, can be accessed via the Project List on the CCPP website.
-Projects are offered from a selection of the 30 plus cultural collections including the museum, archive, library and science collections.
+Each year the MCPP offers a diverse range of projects that may include cataloguing, documentation and digital access, preventative conservation, research and interpretation, public programs, exhibition development and significance assessment.
+New projects are developed and listed at the start of each semester along with project position guides which can be accessed via the Project List on the MCPP website.
+Projects are offered from a selection of the University’s 30 plus cultural collections including the museum, archive, library and science collections.

 How much time do I need to commit to a project?

 Projects generally require an approximate time commitment of one agreed on day per week over the course of the project.
-While project duration can vary they are usually designed to a 10-12 week timeframe.
+While project duration can vary, they are usually designed to be completed within a 12 week timeframe.